 Quantum gate operations can be expressed as matrix operations.
-Each gate operation is expressed as multiplying 2^{N} -dimensional vector by the $2^{N} \times 2^{N}$ transformation matrix.
-Techniques used in DSP, image processing, and other classical areas can be borrowed.
-Going from M x 2^{N} -dimensional Quantum vectors to one 2^{M+N} vector, we employ the Kronecker product (tensor product) matrix operation.
-In addition, since in our prototype hardware simulator we will use only gates that operate on a small number of qubits (N = 1 or 2), these matrices are $2x^2$ or $4x^4$ matrices, respectively, replicated many times.
+Each gate operation is expressed as multiplying 2^N -dimensional vector by the $2^N \times 2^N$ transformation matrix.
+This makes a next requirement for the simulator - it is a matrix manipulator in hardware.
+Thus, techniques borrowed from DSP, image processing and other classical areas can be borrowed.
+Going from M x 2^N -dimensional Quantum vectors to one 2^{M+N} vector, we employ the Kronecker product (tensor product) matrix operation.
+Also, since in our prototype hardware simulator we will use only gates that operate on a small number of qubits (N=1 or 2), these matrices are 2x2 or 4x4 matrices, respectively, replicated many times.

 To simplify our presentation, most of the following text is based on an example.
-A simple threegate quantum circuit is presented.
+A simple three-gate quantum circuit is presented.
 Different issues and aspects of the hardware implementation are discussed subsequently.
-At the end, algorithms for conversion of quantum netlist to HDL description of hardware circuit are briefly outlined.
-In addition, open research and development issues are presented.
+At the end, algorithms for conversion of quantum netlist to HDL description of hardware circuit are briefly outlined and open research and development issues are presented.